mjhea0/blog/README.md

 # Blog

 This is the source for my personal blog [kylepurdon.com/blog](http://kylepurdon.com/blog).
+The actual blog is served by github-pages and from the [gh-pages branch](https://github.com/kpurdon/blog/tree/gh-pages) of this repo.

 # Dependencies